Suspicion (1941 film): Filming

 The film was shot entirely on sound stages between February 10 and July 24, 1941.

 Reception

 Box-office

 According to Variety, the film made $1.8 million at the box office in 1942.
 Suspicion earned a profit of $440,000.

 Critical response

-On Rotten Tomatoes, the film has a 97% approval rating based on 33 reviews, the critical consensus stating, "Not even notorious studio meddling can diminish the craft and tantalizing suspense of Suspicion, a sly showcase for Joan Fontaine's nervy prowess and Alfred Hitchcock's flair for disquiet."
+On Rotten Tomatoes, the film has a 97% approval rating based on 33 reviews, the consensus for the film reads, "Not even notorious studio meddling can diminish the craft and tantalizing suspense of Suspicion, a sly showcase for Joan Fontaine's nervy prowess and Alfred Hitchcock's flair for disquiet."

 In 2016 the Los Angeles Times stated that "Many critics pegged “Suspicion” as a middling effort for the burgeoning auteur" with the ending being a point of contention, although Los Angeles Times reviewer Philip K. Scheuer stated in 1941 that the ending being "abrupt" resulted in it being "effective."

 The 2016 article stated that "Even today, most aficionados place the film well into the teens when ranking Hitchcock’s 50-plus films."